LegolasVzla/pgplsql-useful-examples/README.md

 - udf_tags_get.sql: get the tags related with a spot.

-- udf_spots_nearby_within_X_kilometers_from_current_user_position: get the places within 5 km from the current position where you are.
+- udf_spots_nearby_within_X_kilometers_from_current_user_position: get the places within 2 km (or you can custom) from the current position where you are.
+This search also include places of your friends.

+- udf_spots_nearby_by_filter_place_name.sql: get the places within 2 km (or you can custom) from the current position where you are, filter by a place name.
 This search also include places of your friends.

 b) schema -> tables: examples tables.
 In "spots" table you can find PostGIS geometry columns (geom and position) used in the functions.